 Processed foods are almost always high in sodium and very very low in potassium.
-They are also a source of hidden sugars, preservatives, acid-forming ingredients, chemicals and very low nutrient content.
+They are also a source of hidden sugars, preservatives, acid-forming ingredients, chemicals, and very low nutrient content.
 Certainly nothing fresh.
-Plus they’re often pasteurised which kills off any remaining nutrients.
+Plus they’re often pasteurized which kills off any remaining nutrients.
 Rubbish.

 These foods are easily replaced in the diet with just a little pre-preparing and planning.
 There is not a fast-food, oven meal, microwave meal (and don’t get me started on microwaves) that cannot be replaced with just a little pre-preparation and planning.

-For example, just look at this – instead of a regular store bought spaghetti bolognaise sauce which contains very little potassium, a ton of sodium and an unholy amount of sugar, I simply blend:
+For example, just look at this – instead of a regular store-bought spaghetti bolognese sauce which contains very little potassium, a ton of sodium and an unholy amount of sugar, I simply blend:

 1 garlic clove

 This contains 1600mg of potassium per serving – just for this.
 What a change – plus a ton of antioxidants, vitamins, minerals, anti-inflammatory, and alkaline-forming foods.
 Plus it’s raw, so you can just gently warm it and it’s ready to go without destroying the nutrients in the food.